How to Fix Slow eCommerce Sites

 The answer to this question is probably yes.
 Slow eCommerce sites are a common industry problem.
 During a typical buyer’s journey, a shopper waits a combined 70 seconds for pages on an eCommerce site to load.
 That’s over a minute of time that shoppers could better spend connecting with your brand and the great products you have to offer!
 Even worse, new data from the 2022 Site Speed Standard reveals that when page load times stretch beyond 6 seconds, 2 out of 3 shoppers will bounce from your site.
 This is a waste of your customer acquisition budget, and a missed opportunity to increase online revenue.

 Good things DON’T come to slow eCommerce sites that make shoppers wait.
 An unoptimized product detail page takes 6.1 seconds to load.
 2 out of 3 shoppers will bounce when a page takes longer than 6 seconds to load.
-As you can see in the graph below, the largest part of the shopper journey is spent on category and product detail pages.
+As you can see in the graph above, the largest part of the shopper journey is spent on category and product detail pages.
 These are the pages where shoppers connect with a brand.
 But if they take too long to load, shoppers won’t connect — they’ll bounce instead.